ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 The RIV attestation workflow outlined in this document is intended to meet the following high-level goals:

-* Provable Device Identity - This specification requires that an attesting device includes a cryptographic identifier unique to each device.
+* Provable Device Identity - This specification requires that an Attester (i.e., the attesting device) includes a cryptographic identifier unique to each device.
 Effectively this means that the TPM must be so provisioned during the manufacturing cycle.

-* Software Inventory - A key goal is to identify the software release(s) installed on the attesting device, and to provide evidence that the software stored within hasn't been altered without authorization.
+* Software Inventory - A key goal is to identify the software release(s) installed on the Attester, and to provide evidence that the software stored within hasn't been altered without authorization.

 * Verifiability - Verification of software and configuration of the device shows